Nazanin-Abbasi/ImageProcessing/README.md

 ## Description

-This is a project in Python I did for one of our courses at Alzahra University alongside with another student.
+This is a project in Python I did for one of our courses at Alzahra University alongside another student.
 The goal was to learn about Image Processing.

-### Preparing Imgaes
+### Preparing Images

 First, we uploaded images and reduced their size by 30%.
-Then we improve images' contrast, denoised, and used thresholding operation them.
+Then we improve the images' contrast, denoised, and used thresholding operations them.

 ### Preparing Dataset